The Russian accusative case was the first ‘real’ case I learned 5 years ago.

 Correct sentence: я хочу пить водку.

 Sounds difficult?
 It really isn’t.
-If you haven’t yet learned the accusative case in Russian, don’t worry… it’s the most simple case in Russian.
+If you haven’t yet learned the accusative case in the Russian language, don’t worry… it’s the most simple case of the Russian grammar.

 Even though it’s easier than the other cases to learn, it still takes some time to understand and remember all the nuances.
 So continue reading to learn how to master the Russian accusative case 🙂